webyrd/underconstraints/README.md

 `https://github.com/michaelballantyne/faster-miniKanren`.

-Thank you to Youyou Cong, Michael Ballantyne, and Nada Amin for very helpful discussions, questions, and suggestions related to this work.
+Thank you to Youyou Cong, Michael Ballantyne, and Nada Amin for very helpful discussions, questions, suggestions, and encouragement related to this work.
 Thank you to Michael Ballantyne for his work on `faster-miniKanren`.

 An *underconstraint* (short for "underconstrained constraint") is a constraint that is *necessary*, but not *sufficient*.
 An